ACEsuit/ACEdensitymatrix/README.md

 # construct the test set
 RMSE, RMSE_MIN, RMSE_MAX, RE, ME, MAE = validate_model(Model_load, frames_test) # Element-wise RMSE, minimum/maximum RMSE over the test frames, relative error ||D-D_pred|| / ||D||, maximum element-wise error, and the MAE of the element-wise error
 ```
-Successfully running up to this line will give you an RMSE of 0.0012828423636450006 (~1E-2.9), which corresponds to the first orange point in Figure 4(c) of the manuscript.
+Successfully running up to this line will give an RMSE of 0.0012828423636450006 (~1E-2.9), which corresponds to the first orange point in Figure 4(c) of the manuscript.

 # Save and load the models
 The trained model oftentimes needs to be stored and reused.
 Here we used a JLD2 format, but in principle, any format that can store a dictionary with numbers and strings can be used